daleconaghan/1rm-predictor-saas/README.md

 4. **Lombardi (1989)**: `1RM = weight × reps^0.10`
 5. **Mayhew et al. (1992)**: `1RM = 100 × weight / (52.2 + 41.9 × e^(-0.055 × reps))`

+### Notes

+- Validated primarily for 1–10 reps; beyond that, error grows

+- We average formulas to reduce individual bias

+- Results are estimates and should be verified under supervision

+Disclaimer: This application provides informational estimates only and is not medical advice.
+Consult a qualified professional before attempting max loads.

 ### Accuracy & Validation
 - **95% accuracy** within 5% of actual 1RM for reps 1-10
 - **Peer-reviewed formulas** from exercise science research